| Bleached Pocillopora head surrounded by dead reef |

 At right, Anne enjoys her first dive at Midway after finishing her scientific diving course at UC Santa Cruz this spring.
 Diving without a wetsuit is new to her, since all of her dives recently have been in California or Washington (Brr!!).

+Don, Anne, and I are finally heading to Midway on Thursday, August 5!!!
+We’re still working on finalizing our 2010 Monument permits, but we hope they’ll be complete by the time or soon after we reach Midway.
+Until then, we’ll work on the one permit we still have active (my juvenile pearl oyster growth and survival cages) and preparing for our various projects.
+We look forward to seeing our friends at Midway again and resuming our work there.
 Our 2010 Mitsubishi volunteers will join us a week later on Thursday, August 12.
 They’ll be lucky enough to fly into Midway during the day, so they’ll see Midway from the air.
 Unfortunately, they won’t be able to see more than a few, if any, albatrosses, since all the juveniles have fledged and the adults won’t return until October or November.

 We know that Midway will be the same in some ways and very different in other ways.
 For example, FWS refuge manager Matt Brown has moved to another position on Maui and former refuge biologist John Klavitter is now acting refuge manager.
 We’ll miss Matt, but we’re also very happy for John.
 FWS has also added other staff, and I’m sure the Chugach staff has changed.
 The albatrosses will be almost completely gone, which is partly sad because we love seeing them and partly good because we’ll be able to arrive during the day and we won’t have to worry about tiger sharks cruising inside the lagoon to eat fledglings.